Darwin Núñez Deserves Better Punditry

 Darwin Núñez scored a good goal then had a bad miss in Liverpool's win over Aston Villa.
 The analysis from pundits was very predictable.

 Liverpool’s 2-0 win over Aston Villa was notable in several respects.
 It meant the Reds have made the 12th best start to a season in Premier League history.
-It opened a five point gap over second place after 11 games; every time a team held an advantage of at least that size at this point in the modern era, they won the title.
+It opened a five point gap over second place after 11 games; every team that held an advantage of at least that size at this point in the modern era won the title.

 More interesting than either of those trivia nuggets was that we saw the return of classic Darwin Núñez.
 In his previous six appearances (totalling 331 minutes) he had taken just five shots in total.
 Against the Villans, the Uruguayan rattled off six in just over an hour.

 The downturn in shot output is not unique to Núñez.
-As Mo Stewart recently investigated, whoever played centre forward for Arne Slot’s Liverpool saw their goal attempts largely vanish in recent weeks.
+As Mo Stewart recently investigated, whoever plays at centre forward for Arne Slot’s Liverpool has seen their goal attempts diminish.

 Alan Shearer then spoke over a compilation of clips, highlighting good and bad aspects of Núñez’s play.
 Lineker had a follow-up question: “What do you think is missing about his finishing?”